WILLE-DAC/documentation/WILLE by-laws.md

 Registration
 </p>

-The enrolment in the DAO is an individual choice and requires the payment of an annual symbolic fee in cryptocurrency, a passphrase given by one of WILLE's ambassadors and other necessary documentation following the registration procedure on the on-line platform which may vary by jurisdiction.
+The enrolment in the DAO is an individual choice and requires the investment of a minimum sum in cryptocurrency and a passphrase given by one of WILLE's members.
 Raw biometric data is never to be kept in any database.

 I. Adherence to or withdrawal from the DAO is made exclusively through the on-line platform.
 Registries are published and managed in a decentralized database (blockchain).

 <p align="center">
 <b>( article 5-b )</b><br>
-Bond to the country of origin
+Anonymity
 </p>

-Membership is associated with nationality.
+Membership is anonymous.

 <p align="center">
 <b>( article 6 )</b><br>
 Incompatibility regime
 </p>

-DAO members may hold no more than one position within the DAO official structures unless otherwise stated.
+DAO members may hold no more than one position within the DAO official structures.
+That is to say that in the event of collusion members have to opt between the role of a stakeholder or an angel.

 <p align="center">
 <b>( article 7 )</b><br>